-In order to render a decision on whether to renew the appointment, the data need to identify the state writing company, agent, policy written in that jurisdiction and the date the policy was issued.
-Data will need to be aggregated from the Licensing system, policy administration to compare the information and render the decision.
+To render a decision on whether to renew the appointment, the data needs to identify the state writing company, agent, policy written in that jurisdiction, and the date the policy was issued.
+Data will need to be aggregated from the licensing system and policy administration will compare the information and render the decision.